 It Was Thanksgiving Break & Things Quickly Changed

 By then, I was mad and I was disappointed with myself.
-I hadn’t even knew my son was being bullied until it was bad enough that he was scared.
+I hadn’t even known my son was being bullied until it was bad enough that he was scared.

 By then, I knew she didn’t care, but I did, I was mad.
 That next morning, my husband stayed home from work, long enough to call the school, and spoke to the principal about our situation.
 The principal assured us, he never knew there was a problem, but he would take care of it.
 Since it was a small town, we believed the principal and we were on a first name basis with him, so we didn’t feel any need to worry.
 We were just happy to get the bullying problem solved.